willkessler/jupytergraffiti/README.md

 _Please wait about 30 seconds for the demonstration to spin up at mybinder.org.
 (Thanks to the folks at MyBinder for this awesome service)._

-## Watch Regular Recorded Video Demos:
+## Or, Watch Regular Recorded Video Demos:

 * <a target="_blank" href="https://youtu.be/3hGD0PiPuhI">Gentle Introduction To Graffiti</a> (Start here)
 * <a target="_blank" href="https://www.youtube.com/watch?v=8gDmr5MiIVA">How to make Graffiti movies.</a>